 All five planets visible to the naked eye (Mercury, Venus, Mars, Jupiter, Saturn) were lined up in the morning sky, and a waning gibbous Moon joined them last week.
 Actually, if you looked down, a 6th planet was visible.
 You can see the silhouettes of its mountains in my photograph.
 These “grand alignments” (as they are called) are not that rare.
 They occur roughly every 20 years — sometimes in the morning, sometimes in the evening.

-If you need help identifying the planets and stars in the image, click on the thumbnail below for an annotated version.
+If you need help identifying the planets and stars in the image, here’s an annotated version.
+Click to enlarge:

 My first attempt was a fail, largely due to clouds that prevented me from ever seeing all five planets simultaneously.
 I also learned something about my fisheye lens that’s worth sharing.
 But before we get into that valuable lesson, click on the thumbnail below to see my first attempt and what went wrong.
 It’s also a large image (1728 x 468).